Richmond's #1 Reverse Mortgage

 Hundreds of senior households in Richmond may be eligible to obtain a reverse mortgage.
 Several of these older homeowners have already done their research and begun using reverse mortgages to support their retirement needs.

-Compared with the average home price in Texas, Richmond’s median home price is $50,000 greater than the rest of the state at $266,130, according to the Zillow Home Value Index.
-Prices in the area have increased 0.8 percent over the past year, and Zillow projects that they will continue to fall over the course of the next year by roughly 2.5 percent.
+Compared with the average home price in Texas, Richmond’s median home price is greater than the rest of the state at $401,518, according to the Zillow Home Value Index as of January 2023.
+Prices in the area have increased 15.6% over the past year.

 If you're a homeowner who fits this description and you're interested in using a reverse mortgage to supplement your retirement, you might want to consider a jumbo reverse mortgage, from which you may be able to access a greater portion of your home equity than you otherwise would with a FHA-insured HECM loan.